geomesa/geomesa-nifi/README.md

 FeatureNameOverride           | Override the feature name on ingest.
 SftSpec                       | SFT specification String.
 Overwritten by SftName if SftName is valid.
 ConverterSpec                 | Converter specification string.
-Overwritten by ConverterName if ConverterName is valid. instanceId                    | Accumulo instance ID zookeepers                    | Comma separated list of zookeeper IPs or hostnames user                          | Accumulo username with create-table and write permissions password                      | Accumulo password for given username visibilities                  | Accumulo scan visibilities tableName                     | Name of the table to write to.
-If using namespaces be sure to include that in the name. writeThreads                  | Number of threads to use when writing data to GeoMesa, has a linear effect on CPU and memory usage generateStats                 | Enable stats table generation useMock                       | Use a mock instance of Accumulo GeoMesa Configuration Service | Configuration service to use.
+Overwritten by ConverterName if ConverterName is valid. accumulo.instance.id          | Accumulo instance ID accumulo.zookeepers           | Comma separated list of zookeeper IPs or hostnames accumulo.user                 | Accumulo username with create-table and write permissions accumulo.password             | Accumulo password for given username accumulo.visibilities         | Accumulo scan visibilities accumulo.catalog              | Name of the table to write to.
+If using namespaces be sure to include that in the name. accumulo.write.threads        | Number of threads to use when writing data to GeoMesa, has a linear effect on CPU and memory usage geomesa.stats.enable          | Enable stats table generation accumulo.mock                 | Use a mock instance of Accumulo GeoMesa Configuration Service | Configuration service to use.
 More about this feature below.

 ### GeoMesa Configuration Service